dougeby/IntuneDocs/intune/network-bandwidth-use.md

 [!INCLUDE [both-portals](./includes/note-for-both-portals.md)]

-You can use this information to understand bandwidth requirements for you Intune deployments.
+You can use this information to understand bandwidth requirements for your Intune deployments.

 ## Average network traffic
 This table lists the approximate size and frequency of common content that travels across the network for each client.